isovalent/ebpf-docs/docs/linux/syscall/BPF_MAP_LOOKUP_BATCH.md

 ### `in_batch`

 This attribute is set by userspace.
 At the start of iteration it should be set to `0`/`NULL`.
-After the first call, the result of `out_batch` can me moved to this attribute to get the next batch of keys and values.
-The value is opaque, the kernel as internally assigned meaning, but userspace should just copy the values without modification.
+After the first call, the result of `out_batch` can be moved to this attribute to get the next batch of keys and values.
+The value is opaque, the kernel has internally assigned meaning, but userspace should just copy the values without modification.

 ### `out_batch`